AnthonyCxx/Notes-and-Writeups/C/Exception Handling/README.md

 ## strerror()
-_strerror(**_int_**)_ is a function under [_\<string.h\>_](https://www.tutorialspoint.com/c_standard_library/string_h.htm) that searches the system's error lookup table for the given error code (as an integer) and returns the appropriate error message as a string literal. <br />
+_strerror(**_int_**)_ is a function under [_\<string.h\>_](https://www.tutorialspoint.com/c_standard_library/string_h.htm) that searches the system's error lookup table for the given error code (as an integer) and returns the appropriate error message as a string literal.
+It's an extra library and a bit more work, but _strerror()_ is more flexible than _perror()_ is. <br />

 Here, I forced a printing error by closing [stdout](https://stackoverflow.com/questions/16430108/what-does-it-mean-to-write-to-stdout-in-c).
 ```C